 Seven and a half years on Blue Peter established Matt Baker as one of the best loved, nicest and most versatile presenters in the show's history, winning him 2 BAFTA awards for Best Children's presenter and a Royal Television Society award.
 Matt is a key face across the BBC as the co-host of The One Show Monday to Thursday evenings and Friday sees him filming for his role as ongoing presenter of BBC1's top rating & award-winning Sunday night Countryfile series, regularly attracting an average 20 million audience across a week.

-Matt has recently returned from Alaska where he co-hosted Wild Alaska Live, a major three-part live television event for BBC1 produced by BBC Studios' Natural History Unit and the BBC Specialist Factual Department.
-The series, from the makers of 2015's BAFTA award-winning Big Blue Live (which Matt previously presented with Steve Backshall and Liz Bonnin), aired in July 2017 and covered one of the greatest wildlife spectacles from one of the remotest corners of Earth.
+In July 2017 Matt co-hosted Wild Alaska Live, a major three-part live television event for BBC1 produced by BBC Studios' Natural History Unit and the BBC Specialist Factual Department.
+The series, from the makers of 2015's BAFTA award-winning Big Blue Live (which Matt previously presented with Steve Backshall and Liz Bonnin), covered one of the greatest wildlife spectacles from one of the remotest corners of Earth.

 18 years at the BBC has seen Matt as is one of the hardest working talent at the channel, working quite uniquely all year round across a variety of programmes in a number of different departments.
 He is also an ongoing key part of the BBC Sport Gymnastics presentation team and key commentator for the Artistic Gymnastics events at the Rio 2016 Olympic Games, Glasgow 2014 Commonwealth Games, London 2012 Olympic Games and all the regular National, European and World Gymnastics Championships events.